Stefp27/react-music-player/README.md

-# Getting Started with Create React App
+# Music Player Project (React)

+This is a project I created as part of completing the The Creative React and Redux Course facilitated by Dev Ed.

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: